miracum/clearly-sigident/Readme.md

 Currently implemented features are:

-- merging of microarray datasets
+- merging of microarray datasets (via the R package `sigident.preproc`)
 - DEG analysis
 - functional analysis (gene enrichment)
 - Identification of diagnostic signatures, using